Make an adorable top for you baby girl with this babydoll tee pattern. It’s a free sewing pattern that only uses about a fat quarter of fabric!

 The sleeve can be nestled right in the curve of the necklines.
 I cut out both my bodices first and then cut the sleeves out of the pieces.
 You can fold the sleeve and cut it out at the same time if you’d like.

-Cut the neck pieces from the remaining pieces.
+Cut the neck piece from the remaining pieces.

-You will need one front bodice, one back bodice, two sleeves, two skirts, and two neck pieces.
+You will need one front bodice, one back bodice, two sleeves, two skirts, and ONE neck piece.
+(I’ve updated the pattern since taking these pictures.)

 Sewing instructions